Birmingham Township, Chester County, Pennsylvania: Transportation

 As of 2020, there were 38.90 mi of public roads in Birmingham Township, of which 13.50 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 25.40 mi were maintained by the township.

 Numbered highways passing through Birmingham Township include U.S. Route 202/U.S. Route 322, Pennsylvania Route 52 and Pennsylvania Route 926.
-US 202 and US 322 follow the Wilmington Pike across the eastern edge of the township along a northwest-southeast alignment.
-PA 52 follows Lenape Road across the northwestern corner of the township on a north-south alignment.
-Finally, PA 926 follows Street Road across the central portion of the township on a southwest-northeast alignment.
+US 202 and US 322 follow the Wilmington Pike across the eastern edge of the township along a northwest–southeast alignment.
+PA 52 follows Lenape Road across the northwestern corner of the township on a north–south alignment.
+Finally, PA 926 follows Street Road across the central portion of the township on a southwest–northeast alignment.

 Schooling

-Students in the area attend either Chadds Ford Elementary School or Pocopson Elementary School, followed by Charles F. Patton Middle School and Unionville High School, all of which are a part of the Unionville-Chadds Ford School District.
+Students in the area attend either Chadds Ford Elementary School or Pocopson Elementary School, followed by Charles F. Patton Middle School and Unionville High School, each of which are part of the Unionville-Chadds Ford School District.
 Private schools are also available nearby.